 Why does it work?

-Holding a thin stick about 2 feet long in each hand, run as you normally would shoulders, will help you to maintain proper posture and improve the range of motion through your running arm swing.
+While you run, remember: elbows back shoulders, will help you to maintain proper posture and improve the range of motion through your running arm swing.

 How to do it: